mrivas-dev/av-homologaciones/docs/frontend/admin-panel.md

 ## Overview

-The Admin Panel provides administrative functionality for managing homologation requests.
-It includes authentication, a dashboard with a homologations list, and will support additional admin features in the future.
+The Admin Panel provides comprehensive administrative functionality for managing homologation requests.
+It includes authentication, a dashboard with a homologations list, detailed homologation views with photos, status management, and deletion capabilities.

 ## Architecture